DataDaneHQ/Accenture_Project_SocialBuzz/README.md

 **Introduction**

 This project is a comprehensive analysis of content engagement for Social Buzz, a fast-growing social media and content creation platform.
-As part of an advisory engagement, this project aims to identify top-performing content categories, deliver actionable insights, and support Social Buzz’s upcoming IPO preparation by leveraging data-driven strategies.
+As part of an advisory engagement with Accenture, this project aims to identify top-performing content categories, deliver actionable insights, and support Social Buzz’s upcoming IPO preparation by leveraging data-driven strategies.

 **Project Overview**